frabcus/mpcv/README.md

 ============

-This is the documentation and code for http://cv.democracyclub.org.uk/, which gathers the Curriculum Vitae of candidates for Member of Parliament of the UK.
+This is the documentation and code for http://cv.democracyclub.org.uk/, which gathered the Curriculum Vitae of candidates for Member of Parliament of the UK.

+Archive of CVs from the 2015 and 2019 elections is at https://github.com/DemocracyClub/mpcv-archive.

 There are two main sections in this document, one for site administrators and one for developers.